rkzn/open-api-docs/docs/faq.md

 ## For how long the refresh token is valid?

 Forever, there is no time limit for a refresh token, it will be invalidated if you use it to refresh an access token or if you re-authorize your cTrader ID and trading accounts.

+## What's the difference between a trading account's login number and ID?

+The login number is used for UI purpose, it has no use case on the API.

+You can use a trading account's login number on your application accounts list, for user.

+The trading account ID is the one that you will use for sending/receiving API messages.